veterinarium/slate/source/includes/_hospitalization.md

 timezoneName: Europe/Helsinki
 ```

 This method allows to get information about hospitalization by id.
 Specify the `hospitalizationId` of the hospitalization object in the EMR.
-The same `hospitalizationId` that was supplied when hospitalization had been created.
+Use the same `hospitalizationId` that was supplied when hospitalization had been created.

 * Url: /hospitalization/{hospitalizationId}
 * Method: GET